You can report a case of child abduction to the police by personal appearance at the police station or by calling the police at (+45) 114.

 Temporary suspension of joint custody

 The task of the police is to investigate whether the other parent is wrongfully taking a child out of Denmark.
-If the investigation shows that there is a risk of abduction of the child and that you and the other parent have joint custody, the Ministry for Children and Social Affairs can temporarily suspend the joint custody and grant you sole custody.
+If the investigation shows that there is risk of abduction of the child and that you and the other parent have joint custody, the Ministry of Social Affairs and Senior Citizens can temporarily suspend the joint custody and grant you sole custody.